kawogi/rost-west/doc/compiling/README.md

     SDL2_INCLUDE_DIRS               - Only if building with SDL2; directory where SDL.h is located
     SDL2_LIBRARIES                  - Only if building with SDL2; path to libSDL2.a/libSDL2.so/libSDL2.lib
-    CURL_INCLUDE_DIR                - Only if building with cURL; directory where curl.h is located CURL_LIBRARY                    - Only if building with cURL; path to libcurl.a/libcurl.so/libcurl.lib FREETYPE_INCLUDE_DIR_freetype2  - Directory that contains files such as ftimage.h FREETYPE_INCLUDE_DIR_ft2build   - Directory that contains ft2build.h
+    FREETYPE_INCLUDE_DIR_freetype2  - Directory that contains files such as ftimage.h
+    FREETYPE_INCLUDE_DIR_ft2build   - Directory that contains ft2build.h
     FREETYPE_LIBRARY                - Path to libfreetype.a/libfreetype.so/freetype.lib